yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 	"./camera.png| "
   >}}

-As you can clearly see with [Rodrigo’s](https://github.com/ReinUsesLisp)... art, the game informs two different size values for the same texture, named `pitch` and `width`, so yuzu didn’t transfer needed information between them as yuzu considered them different textures.
-By changing this behaviour, entities like animals, flowers, enemies, etc., are properly registered by the camera now.
+As you can clearly see with [Rodrigo’s](https://github.com/ReinUsesLisp)... art, the game informs two different size values for the same texture, named `pitch` and `width`, so yuzu didn’t transfer needed information between them as it considered them different textures.
+By changing this behaviour, entities like animals, flowers, enemies, etc. are properly registered by the camera now.

 {{< single-title-imgs
     "Tony get the boulder (The Legend of Zelda: Breath of the Wild)"